 Show us that ink, sailor: Long before Kat Von Dee strutted her stuff and showed of her multicolored skin art, Popeye the Sailor Man sported a tat and taught kids about the benefits of pipe smoking and a good diet.
 Tattoos and sailors have been synonymous for decades.
 My father is an old navy man who spent a couple of years traveling the world on an aircraft carrier and is proud of his to this day.
 Before anyone says anything about a tattoo not being part of fashion, should take a look at some of my father’s inked brethren.
 Tattoos are focal points of fashion just as much as a pair of Prada shoes and a Giorgio Armani suit.

-Black has always represented evil and never so obviously than in cartoon villains.
+Black is the new…black: Black has always represented evil and never so obviously than in cartoon villains.
 Who can forget Natasha’s skin tight black dress and Boris’ black trench coat in Rocky and Bullwinkle.
 Snidley Whiplash and Dick Dastardly just wouldn’t be the same without their black outfits and handlebar mustaches.
 While heroes can be dressed in any color except black, villains are limited in their choices.
 While Dudley Dooright could easily fit in at a garden party, poor Snidely can only feel good at cocktail parties and award’s shows.

-: The Smurfs are the most benign goody goody cartoon series ever put on this Earth.
+Papa Smurf, are you wearing white after Labor Day?: The Smurfs are the most benign goody goody cartoon series ever put on this Earth.
 These little blue people spend their days skipping around, eating smurf berries and using the world Smurf in every way including noun, verb and adjective.
 Maybe it’s because they are forest people, but have stylized the pant/ shoe combo.
 They kind of look like industrial strength white panty hose and I can only assume either the shoes are covered by the pants or their feet are freakishly shaped.
 Don’t even get me started about the hat.

 There are obviously countless other cartoon fixtures that can be added to this list and please feel free to leave comments on any that I have missed.
 You never know when I might do a follow-up.